Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 ---

-*Ch’an* (禪, from dhyāna) develops in 6th–9th century China as a syncretic movement blending Indian meditation theory, Daoist expression, and native Chinese lineage politics.
+*Ch’an* (禪, from *dhyāna*, meaning something like *meditation*) develops in 6th–9th century China as a syncretic movement blending Indian meditation theory, Daoist expression, and native Chinese lineage politics.

 It positions itself as a “mind-to-mind transmission outside scriptures,” though its texts and debates are voluminous.